williamjturkel/H3885G-FW25/Wk05/README.md

 # Wk 05.
 Structured Data: JSON In, JSON Out

+This week focuses on moving from the "vibe" of natural language to the precision of structured data.
+While we have been interacting with our archives through conversation, historical research often requires systematic analysis: counting, mapping, and comparing entities across hundreds of documents.
 Data validation and schema refinement. **Scholarly Primitive: Representing** (Verifying the quality of the structured data). **Goal**: Debug the JSON Schema by testing the Vibe-Coded app against unfamiliar data.

+# Activity 1: NotebookLM Data Tables (30 Min)

+## Automated Entity Extraction

+- **Task**: Instead of manually reading every document to find dates or names, you will instruct the AI to build a table for you.
+- **Procedure**:
+  1. Open NotebookLM with your Vietnam War notebook
+  2. Select the "**Studio**" tab and click the Pencil icon beside "**Data Table**."
+This will allow you define specific "columns" for the data you want to extract across your entire corpus.
+  3. Suggested Columns
+     - **Entity Name**: The specific person, military unit, or location mentioned.
+     - **Temporal Marker**: The exact or approximate date of the event.
+     - **Sentiment/Vibe**: A brief "vibe-coded" description of the tone (e.g., "Official/Optimistic," "Critical/Dissenting").
+     - **Source Citation**: The specific file and page number where this entity was found.
+  4. **Verify**: check the "Source Citation" column against the original documents to ensure the AI hasn't "hallucinated" entities that don't exist in your source collection.
+  5. **Export to Sheets**: Export the Data Table to Google Sheets.
+This allows you to save the table as a CSV file if you want to refer to it in the future.
+  6. **Convert to JSON**: In your NotebookLM chat session try the following prompt: "_Convert the current Data Table into a structured JSON array suitable for a network analysis tool_."
+We will discuss this output next.

 # JSON Refresher: The Language of Data